FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Introduction

-If you ever had issues launching or running Windows games and applications with Wine, then try this script I made, it should solve most issues you may encounter.
+If you ever had issues launching or running software with Wine, then try this script I made, it should solve most issues you may encounter.

 ## Description

 This is a script that functions similarly to how Valve's installscript.vdf does.
-It installs Windows dependencies for games to work properly.
+It installs dependencies for games to work properly.
 However, not every game comes with all the required dependencies.
 So I decided to write a universal script to install **every single dependency** any game may require to work.

 ## Examples